The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

-We compared the triangular plots (for a detailed description of the structure of these plots, we refer the reader to Sect. \ref{subs:shape_analysis}) for the simulations with massive neutrinos and variable-$\sigma_8$.
-In Fig. \ref{fig:triangle_mnu_s8_deg} we show two particularly informative cases: the detectability for simulations $(M_\nu, \sigma_8) = (0.1\,\ev, 0.834)$ compared to $(M_\nu, \sigma_8) = (0.0\,\ev,\,0.849)$ in the case of $\zeta$, for triangles with $30 \, \mpch \leq s_{23} \leq 70 \, \mpch$, and with simulations $(M_\nu, \sigma_8) = (0.0\,\ev, 0.819)$ in the case of $Q$, for triangles with $70 \, \mpch \leq s_{23} \leq 110 \, \mpch$.
-In App. \ref{app:quant_mnu_sigma8} we extend the discussion to the remaining neutrino masses and scales considered in this analysis.
-We consider the mass $M_\nu = 0.1\, \ev$ to facilitate visual inspection, as its detectability is of the same order as that of the variable-$\sigma_8$ simulations, and select the values $\sigma_8 = 0.849$ and $0.819$ for $\zeta$ and $Q$, respectively, because they produce a steepening of $\zeta$ (its amplitude increases) and a flattening of $Q$ (due to the previously discussed effect of halo bias), potentially mimicking the imprint of neutrinos discussed in Sect. \ref{subs:singlescale_analysis}.
-We note that this represents a lower limit on the possibility of discriminating between the two signals; clearly, the results obtained for larger neutrino masses will be significantly more distinguishable.
+We compared the triangular plots (for a detailed description of the structure of these plots, we refer to Sect. \ref{subs:shape_analysis}) for the simulations with massive neutrinos and variable-$\sigma_8$.
+In Fig. \ref{fig:triangle_mnu_s8_deg} we show two particularly informative cases: the detectability for simulations $(M_\nu, \sigma_8) = (0.1\,\ev, 0.834)$ compared to $(M_\nu, \sigma_8) = (0.0\,\ev,\,0.849)$ in the case of $\zeta$ for triangles with $30 \, \mpch \leq s_{23} \leq 70 \, \mpch$, and with simulations $(M_\nu, \sigma_8) = (0.0\,\ev, 0.819)$ in the case of $Q$ for triangles with $70 \, \mpch \leq s_{23} \leq 110 \, \mpch$.
+In Appendix \ref{app:quant_mnu_sigma8} we extend the discussion to the remaining neutrino masses and scales considered in this analysis.
+We considered the mass $M_\nu = 0.1\, \ev$ to facilitate visual inspection, as its detectability is comparable to that of the variable-$\sigma_8$ simulations, and we selected the values $\sigma_8 = 0.849$ and $0.819$ for $\zeta$ and $Q$, respectively, because they produce a steepening of $\zeta$ (its amplitude increases) and a flattening of $Q$ (due to the previously discussed effect of the halo bias), potentially mimicking the imprint of neutrinos discussed in Sect. \ref{subs:singlescale_analysis}.
+We note that this represents a lower limit on the possibility of discriminating between the two signals; clearly, the results obtained for higher neutrino masses will be significantly more distinguishable.